jczapata1/magfluid3s-data/readme.md

 ## MagFluid3S Data

 This repository stores data and results related to magnetic fluids stochastic simulations.
-The data has been generated with the [magfluid3s](https://github.com/jczapata1/magfluid3s) package.
-Thank you for your visit :v:
+The data has been generated with the [MagFluid3S](https://github.com/jczapata1/magfluid3s) package.
+Thank you for your visit :v:.

 ## License

-Copyright © 2021-2023 Juan Camilo Zapata
+Copyright © 2021-2024 Juan Camilo Zapata

 Everyone is permitted to copy and distribute this database, but it is not allowed to modify its content.